taming-the-state-in-react/taming-the-state-in-react/manuscript/foreword/faq.md

 - why is the book full of mistakes? robin is no native speaker. but once the book was released and there was revenue to pay for proofreader and editors, the book will have its first overhaul to improve the langugae

 - Note: make it free for every minority's for diversity.
 Only an email to apply, I will not do any background checks and believe you!
 (FAQ)

+- money back guarantee

+- only react? is applies everything in react, because react has a slim API for its own state management
+- but the learnings can be applied in angular, vue or react native too